Skip to main content

 Is this a closed door or open door romance?

-The emotional vulnerability between two people who have been starved of genuine connection carries more weight than any explicit scene could.
+Closed door.
+The tension does all the work across fourteen chapters of building proximity before the first kiss, and the emotional vulnerability between two people starved of genuine connection carries more weight than any explicit scene could.

 Do I need to read other books in the series first?